 Pay yourself a regular salary just like any other employee, and I guarantee it will keep you focused on making sales and getting jobs built and collected so you have enough green stuff to pay ALL the company bills.
 Profit isn’t salary, and should never be treated that way.
 Your salary is an overhead expense and should be considered a company bill that needs to be paid just like your fuel bills, utility bills and every other bill that comes along every month.

 A question for my married friends: Are you dependent on your spouse’s income to pay your household bills?
 If your spouse wants to support you and your hobby, that’s great.
 I call it a hobby because if it doesn’t provide an adequate income, it’s a hobby not a business.

 But I’ve talked to many spouses who don’t want to be the breadwinner for the family.
-I’ve talked to wives who wish they could be at home with their kids, but have to work because their spouse has a nice hobby and doesn’t think they can charge the correct price for their work.
+I’ve talked to spouses who wish they could be at home with their kids but have to work because their spouse has a nice hobby and doesn’t think they can charge the correct price for their work.
 If you’re that spouse, it’s time to take a very hard look at how you’re running your business.
-It’s time to either start charging enough for your work, or to find a job that will provide an income.
+It’s time to either start charging enough for your work, or to find another job.
 Why should your clients keep getting a great deal on your services while your spouse earns the income to make that happen?